jfreboud/jfreboud.github.io/_posts/2021-08-22-recapitulation.markdown

 Is it over now ?
 Yes because we saw the basics of the **learning process**.
 No because we have been heavy on the **learning rate** ($ \alpha $ in the formula to update **weights**).
-We will see the impact on the next article.
+We will see the impact in the next article.